 Disappeared Dad: To Lumisa in La-Mulana 2, since he's been in hiding after the events of the first game.

-Fedora of Asskicking: Which he perpetually has a hold of while falling and sinking.
+Fedora of Asskicking: Which he apparently wears over the helmet and perpetually has a hold of while falling and sinking.
 He also has to hold it on during the high-speed Palenque fight.

 Hero with Bad Publicity: In La-Mulana 2.
 Sure, he saved the world from Mother's wrath, but he also destroyed a world heritage site in the process.
 The public apparently only learned about/believed the latter, so he's been on the run from Interpol.